Call / WhatsApp

 Hydraulic Bolt Tensioning Pump

-Features
+Features :

-• 1500 and 2500 bar options
+Available in 1500 and 2500 bar options to cover many tensioning requirements

-• Safety pressure release valve
+Built-in safety pressure release valve

-• Pressure setting valve
+Pressure setting valve giving you control over adjustments

 Part Number Max Pressure Electric Supply Dry weight Motor Power Size